Understand finance terms with our glossary of personal finance

 TransUnion.
 Along with Equifax and Experian, one of the three national credit bureaus that collects and provides consumer financial records used to measure a potential borrower’s creditworthiness.

 unsecured credit card.
 A credit card that is not secured with collateral.
-If you have good credit and b finances, you may qualify for an unsecured card.
+If you have good credit, you may qualify for an unsecured card.

 virtual bank.
 A bank that offers the same types of accounts and services as a brick-and-mortar bank but exists solely online.
 They often have low overhead, which could translate to lower fees and ber interest rates for its account holders.

 volatility.
 A statistical metric for price fluctuations.